 Make an Early Retirement Plan

 By this, I mean that you sit down, figure out where you are in your current financial situation, and where you need to be financially to get to a place where retirement is an option.
-The easiest way to do this is to figure out what (if any) debts you need to pay off (those wanting to retire early should make debt payoff a priority), figure out how much you’ll need to live on annually in your retirement years, and figure out how many years you want to be able to live without working if you don’t want to work.
+The easiest way to do this is to track your spending with a tool, like Personal Capital, figure out what (if any) debts you need to pay off (those wanting to retire early should make debt payoff a priority), figure out how much you’ll need to live on annually in your retirement years, and figure out how many years you want to be able to live without working if you don’t want to work.

 By getting a handle on the numbers part of the equation, you’ll better be able to formulate the next step of your journey toward the ability to retire early.

 Research and Determine which Retirement and Non-Retirement Appreciating Assets Best Suit You